 - Northern Pacific Railway Company

-It’s important to seek mesothelioma treatment from a physician who is qualified in dealing with asbestos-related diseases.
-Keep in mind that these illnesses are still considered rare and many doctors may not have the specialization and experience needed to successfully provide the best treatment options for asbestos-related illnesses.
+It’s important to seek mesothelioma treatment from specialists in cancer and asbestos-related diseases.
 The following are highly recommended doctors in the Seattle area that specialize in mesothelioma:

 - Dr. Howard Jack West, Swedish Cancer Institute: 5300 Tallman Ave.
 NW, 3rd Floor, Seattle, Washington, 98107